ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

     (ALL : ALL) NOPASSWD: /usr/bin/apt-get update, /usr/bin/apt-get upgrade
 ```

 Very nice, we can run **/usr/bin/apt-get update** and **/usr/bin/apt-get upgrade** commands with root privileges.
 That's okay.
 So, we have to inject something to these commands.
 This part was pretty tricky for me.
 I read two articles for this part and I will share these articles at end of this blog post.
 You should read both of these articles.
-They contains very cool tricks.
+They contain very cool tricks.

 If you check output of **sudo -l** command, you can see that there are some environment variables are usable for setting your local machine as proxy server.
 These are: